Ambre-io/.github/profile/README.md

 In reality I need you.

-Both on the financial aspect which has a direct implication but also on the human aspect.
-I testify, it feels good to feel supported!
+Both on the financial aspect which has a direct implication but also on the human aspect: I testify, it feels good to feel supported!

-Feel free to consider becoming a Sponsor on [GitHub](https://github.com/Ambre-io) or [Patreon](https://www.patreon.com/user?u=117579457).
+Consider becoming a Sponsor on [GitHub](https://github.com/Ambre-io) or [Patreon](https://www.patreon.com/user?u=117579457).

 Thank you for your time, energy and consideration.